 The downside is that we don’t use an integrated cart that keeps you on our website because it limits the number of countries we can receive payments from.

 Unfortunately, we cannot accept purchase orders at this moment, but we do accept Paypal eChecks.
 We can provide you with an invoice prior to payment if that will help you receive payment authorization.
 We must receive payment in full prior to sending you the game(s).
 To get an invoice, email us what you need and the name and address of the recipient and we will email it to you.

 We are a university and at the moment cannot accept purchase orders.
 If you just need to add us to your system, please keep in mind that we do not have the capacity to process paperwork and sign vendor agreements.
 If you just need basic information to put an order forward with a credit card, use the following tax information: Interactive Media & Games Division, University of Southern California (USC), School of Cinematic Arts, 3470 McClintock Ave, SCI 201U, Los Angeles, CA 90089, USA, Tel.
-213 740 3159, email@example.com.
+213 740 3159, firstname.lastname@example.org.
 USC’s federal tax I.D. number is 95-1642394.
-We also have a signed W-9 on file that we can send you.
-Please be advised that if onboarding new vendors into your system is very complex, we may not be able to self-register.
+Our tax forms, including W9 can be found here:

 There is no single reason why this happens, but it happens in 1% of our transactions.
 Some of the reasons for this may be:

 – The transaction is being blocked by your credit card: Call the number in the back of your card and make sure they are not blocking it, or that it hasn’t been flagged for fraud.